sejungkwak/connect-4/README.md

   - Reason: `Uncaught TypeError: Cannot read properties of null (reading 'clientWidth')`.
 The property I was referring to is a cell(`div`) in the game board, and there is no cell if the user hasn't pressed the __START__ button on the __New Game__ page.
   - Fix: I added the code that sets the cell's height when the __Play__ page opens.
 I also added a condition inside the `resize` event listener to check if a game has started.
 If so, it calls the function that sets the cell's height.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/32edb5295e56a90bdf7a94f0afbf6f50cfacfd08)
-  - However, I removed the code in JS at the end since I needed to add extra code for the 404 page which is not linked to the JS file.
+  - However, I removed the code in JS in the end since I needed to add extra code for the 404 page which is not linked to the JS file.
 I added `calc(board width - rows' block margin)` to the board container's height instead.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/935b172029f2b459480588464926b4f33f9dc381)

 - Browser support for `min()` and `gap` for `flex`